rust-console/gba/book/src/ch03/gba_memory_mapping.md

   palbank is to be used for that background or object (the screen entry data for backgrounds, and the object attributes for objects).

+### Transparency

+When a pixel within a background or object specifies index 0 as its palette entry it is treated as a transparent pixel.
+This means that in 8bpp mode there's only 255 actual color options (0 being transparent), and in 4bpp mode there's only 15 actual color options available within each palbank (the 0th entry of _each_ palbank is transparent).

+Individual backgrounds, and individual objects, each determine if they're 4bpp or 8bpp separately, so a given overall palette slot might map to a used color in 8bpp and an unused/transparent color in 4bpp.
+If you're a palette wizard.

+Palette slot 0 of the overall background palette is used to determine the "backdrop" color.
+That's the color you see if no background or object ends up being rendered within a given pixel.

+Since display mode 3 and display mode 5 don't use the palette, they cannot benefit from transparency.

 ## Video RAM / VRAM

 * `0x6000000` to `0x6017FFF` (96k)